 But it’s not all doom and gloom!
 While it can take extreme effort, there are steps we can take to regain control of our focus and create space for a more meaningful day.

-Once you’ve become mindful of where your attention is going, you can start taking measures to liberate yourself from distracting technology.
-Quit apps that aren’t adding any value to your life (or at least trial quitting them!), get an ad blocker, and change your notification settings so you are in control of when you want to receive them.
+Once you’ve become mindful of where your attention is going, you can start taking measures to liberate yourself from distracting technology—a practise dubbed "digital minimalism".
+Quit apps that aren’t adding any value to your life (or at least trial quitting them!), get an ad blocker, manage notification settings so you are in control of when you want to receive them, and consider using anti distraction apps.
 Many people set “availability hours” for email and Slack, so people know when they can contact them and when to expect a response.
-It’s all about creating the conditions for focused, uninterrupted work – keeping low-value tasks and disruptive requests in a small container.
+It’s all about creating the conditions for focused, uninterrupted work—keeping low-value tasks and disruptive requests contained.

 Of course, it’s not the victim’s responsibility to protect against this.
 The platforms competing in the attention economy need to be held accountable for the impact they’re having on our wellbeing.
 Many are beginning to acknowledge the consequences of their actions (think of Apple’s “Screen Time”, which shows users how long they’ve been interacting with their product).
 But it’s unlikely that these powerhouses will want to admit to it.
 As consumers, we can press them to do better by us with direct feedback, or vote with our feet and switch to alternative products that support us better.
 Ultimately, when designing products, these companies need to start making an important human decision: whether to contain or enable their users.